bustardcelly/babel-browserify-react/README.md

 Flux
 ---
 A basic [Flux](https://facebook.github.io/flux/docs/todo-list.html) design is used as a base "architecture" for the application.
 The term "architecture" is used in quotes as it is a design that is adhered to rather than a suite of libraries that the application is forced to conform to.

+In addition, the only "sanctioned" Flux-y thing - as far as code is concerned - incorporated into the project is the [Dispatcher](https://facebook.github.io/flux/docs/dispatcher.html).